MylesLandais/obsidian-sync/ITIL v4 foundations.md

 	- Measuring through direct *observation*
 **Progress iteratively with feedback**
 	- Not everything happens at once
-	- Small iterations are easier to manage, avoid ‘analysis paralysis’
+	- Small iterations are easier to manage, avoid analysis paralysis
 	- Leverage feedback loop and evalutation cycles **Collaborate and promote visibility**
 	- Engaged stackholders and avoid organizational silos